allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 # AI

+[AI Chat...
+But Make It Ads](https://99helpers.com/tools/ad-supported-chat): A satirical demo of what AI chat could look like in an ad-supported future.

+[AI Made Writing Code Easier.
+It Made Being an Engineer Harder](https://www.ivanturkovic.com/2026/02/25/ai-made-writing-code-easier-engineering-harder/): AI makes writing code fast and easy, but shifts the real work to understanding and maintaining complex systems.

 [ai;dr](https://www.0xsid.com/blog/aidr): It been understood that writing takes more than reading, so it's worth reading what someone wrote.
 But with LLMs able to write a lot for a littler effort, it doesn't make reading worth it anyemore.

-[Cleaning up merged git branches: a one-liner from the CIA's leaked dev docs](https://spencer.wtf/2026/02/20/cleaning-up-merged-git-branches-a-one-liner-from-the-cias-leaked-dev-docs.html): A good git alias found in the 2017 Vault 7 WikiLeaks.

 [Cognitive Debt: When Velocity Exceeds Comprehension](https://www.rockoder.com/beyondthecode/cognitive-debt-when-velocity-exceeds-comprehension/): AI-fueled speed can rack up “cognitive debt,” where code ships fast but understanding lags behind.